Tomb of Pope Julius II

-The Tomb of Pope Julius II is a sculptural and architectural ensemble by Michelangelo and his assistants, originally commissioned in 1505 but not completed until 1545 on a much reduced scale.
+The Tomb of Pope Julius II is a sculptural and architectural ensemble by Michelangelo and his assistants.
 Originally intended for St. Peter's Basilica, the structure was instead placed in the church of San Pietro in Vincoli on the Esquiline in Rome after the pope's death.
 This church was patronized by the Della Rovere family from which Julius came, and he had been titular cardinal there.
 Julius II, however, is buried next to his uncle Sixtus IV in St. Peter's Basilica, so the final structure does not actually function as a tomb.